 The efficacy of the modifications to the secondary nozzle vis-à-vis noise reduction is first evaluated.
-For the sake of clarity, the definitions of various angles viz. polar ( $\chi$ ), azimuthal ( $\phi$ ) and bevel angle ( $\theta$ ) are identified with a sketch in Figure 18.
-Spectral comparisons at four polar angles of 90°, 130°, 140° and 150° are shown in the following figures; an examination of a large set of data indicates that the changes to the spectra at the lower polar angles are relatively minor and the spectral changes at 90° can be taken to be representative of the trends at all the lower polar angles in the forward quadrant.
-Figure 19 presents a comparison of the spectra obtained with the baseline (round + round), round + MF1, round + MF2, and bevel24 + round; the jet conditions are NPRp=1.55, Tp/Ta=3.0, NPRs=1.71, Ts/Ta=1.21.
-The azimuthal angle ( $\phi$ ) is 0°, as when the observer is directly below the aircraft.
-There are only minor changes at 90°.
-Both the modified secondary nozzles yield noise reductions in the peak radiation sector.
-But the magnitude of reduction is much smaller than is obtained with bevel24.
-When the engine power is increased to NPRp=1.71, Tp/Ta=3.16, NPRs=1.76, Ts/Ta=1.24 in Figure 20, the noise reductions due to MF1 and MF2 are enhanced slightly; however, the larger magnitude of reduction at the higher power for the bevel24 is not observed for the modifications to the secondary nozzle.
+For the sake of clarity, the definitions of various angles, viz., polar (χ), azimuthal (φ), and bevel angle (θ) are identified with a sketch in Fig. 18.
+Spectral comparisons at four polar angles of 90, 130, 140, and 150 deg are shown in the following figures; an examination of a large set of data indicates that the changes to the spectra at the lower polar angles are relatively minor, and the spectral changes at 90 deg can be taken to be representative of the trends at all the lower polar angles in the forward quadrant.
+Figure 19 presents a comparison of the spectra obtained with the baseline (round + round), round + MF1, round + MF2, and bevel 24 + round; the jet conditions are NPR_p = 1.55, $T_p/T_a = 3.0$, NPR_s = 1.71, $T_s/T_a = 1.21$.
+The azimuthal angle (φ) is 0 deg, as when the observer is directly below the aircraft.
+There are only minor changes at 90 deg.
+Both the modified secondary nozzles yield noise reductions in the peak radiation sector at large aft angles.
+Thus, it is verified that the modified secondary nozzles do provide a noise benefit in the peak radiation sector.
+But, the magnitude of reduction is much smaller than what is obtained with bevel 24.
+When the engine power is increased to NPR_p = 1.71, $T_p/T_a = 3.16$, NPR_s = 1.76, $T_s/T_a =$ 1.24 in Fig. 20, the noise reductions due to MF1 and MF2 are enhanced slightly; however, the larger magnitude of reduction at the higher power for the bevel 24 is not observed for the modifications to the secondary nozzle.